jrief/django-formset/docs/source/dual-selector.rst

 HTML elements of type ``<select multiple ...>`` placed side by side.
 The left part contains the available options to select from, while the right part contains the already selected options.
 Between those two select fields, six buttons are located.
 With the first four, one can move selected options from left to right and vice versa.
-The last two buttons can be used to undo and redo a missed assignment.
+The last two buttons can be used to undo and/or redo a missed assignment.

 .. image:: _static/dual-selector.png